How To Keep Fish Tanks Clean

 Aquarium carbon can only absorb so much content until it gets oversaturated and becomes inefficient.

 Biological filter media (biofilter balls, rings, stars) are placed in a tank to give good bacteria a place to colonize and grow.
-This type of media eventually does clog-up, so you should replace it (not more than one item at a time) every 3 to 6 months.

 Use aquarium test kits regularly.